The UK electric-car grant explained

 Does my car qualify for the grant?

 Below is OLEV's official list of cars that are eligible for the grant.
-It does not include some vehicles - such as the Porsche Taycan - that technically qualify for the grant, but at the time of writing have not been confirmed as eligible.
+It doesn't include some vehicles that technically qualify for the grant, but at the time of writing have not been confirmed as eligible.
+The list is growing every month, so be sure to check the Government website for the most recent additions.

 - Audi e-tron